openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ### Foscam

-+ If the user/pass is wrong the camera can lockout and refuse to answer the binding requiring a reboot of the camera, so be sure the details are correct.
+* If the user/pass is wrong the camera can lockout and refuse to answer the binding requiring a reboot of the camera, so be sure the details are correct.

-+ To use MJPEG streaming you need to enable one of the streams to use this format.
-This can be done by entering this into any browser:``http://ip:88/cgi-bin/CGIProxy.fcgi?cmd=setSubStreamFormat&format=1&usr=admin&pwd=password``
+* To use MJPEG streaming you need to enable one of the streams to use this format.
+This can be done by entering this into any browser:`http://ip:88/cgi-bin/CGIProxy.fcgi?cmd=setSubStreamFormat&format=1&usr=admin&pwd=password`

-+ If your camera does not support MJPEG as some Foscams no longer do, then you can set ``STREAM_URL_OVERRIDE="ffmpeg"`` to use your CPU to generate a MJPEG stream.
+* If your camera does not support MJPEG as some Foscams no longer do, then you can set `STREAM_URL_OVERRIDE="ffmpeg"` to use your CPU to generate a MJPEG stream.

-+ Some FOSCAM cameras need to have a detection area listed in the URL when you enable the motion alarm.
-As each model has a different resolution and two different URLs, this makes it difficult to make this automatic so an override feature was added to create your own enable the alarm URL.
-This setting is called ``MOTION_URL_OVERRIDE`` and the steps to using it are:
+* Some FOSCAM cameras need to have a detection area listed in the URL when you enable the motion alarm.

+As each Foscam model has a different resolution and two different URLs, this makes it difficult to automate, so an override feature was added to create your own "enable the alarm" URL.
+This setting is called `MOTION_URL_OVERRIDE` and the steps to using it are:

 1. Enable the motion alarm in the web interface of your camera and setup any areas you wish movement to be ignored in.
 E.g. tree branches moving in the wind.